Description and Objectives

 Students will be expected to memorize vocabulary lists for quizzes.

-Students will be expected to prepare sentences for in-class translation on most days when there is not a quiz or test.
+Students will be expected to read from their text every night on most days when there is not a quiz or test.
 This means being able to look at the Latin sentence in class and give an English translation, without looking back at your notes or hand-written translation.

 Students will take at least four tests, usually one per quarter.
 These tests will be comprehensive of the sentences, vocabulary, and paradigms of several chapters.
 If the student is consistently preparing for daily translations and quizzes, he should not need to study for these tests.